-Accurate Reporting
+♦ Accurate Reporting

 Ensure that all data on your awarding and payment reports are accurate.
 Correct or update changes to apprentice status.
 This data is critical to forecast program funding costs.
-Do not report apprentices who were not eligible for aid (didn't meet Satisfactory Program Progress, failed to complete all application, materials did not meet residency requirements, etc.)
+Do not report apprentices who were not eligible for aid (For example: did not meet Satisfactory Program Progress; failed to complete all application materials; did not meet residency requirements.)

-Apprentices Needing Repayment Status Information (Chapter 5)
+◆ Apprentices Needing Repayment Status Information (Chapter 5)

 WSAC is using a billing service for repayments.
-Apprentices with repayments wanting information about the status of their repayments should be instructed to call our contracted billing service, Universal Accounting Services (UAS), at 1-844-870-8701.
+Apprentices with repayments wanting information about the status of their repayments should be instructed to call our contracted billing service, University Accounting Services (UAS), at 1-844-870-8701.

-♦ Maximum Usage Limit
+Maximum Usage Limit

-Please note that satisfactory program progress and the maximum usage limit of five full time years of eligibility (15 quarters, 10 semesters or the equivalent) is still required.
+Please note that satisfactory program progress and the maximum usage limit of five full time years of eligibility (15 quarters, 10 semesters or the equivalent) remains unchanged.